Marshallfx/valorantrandomcross/README.md

-# VALORANT RANDOM CROSSHAİR CREATOR
+# VALORANT RANDOM CROSSHAIR CREATOR

 I created a basic google plugin if you want to use it follow the steps.